+Discrete Event Systems Specification (DEVS) formalism has been used in recent decades for modeling and simulation of discrete event systems [1]; According to Zeigler et al [2], "DEVS is the unique form of representation that underlies any system with discrete event behavior".

-The Component-based System Modeling and Simulation (CoSMoS) framework was conceived to support a unified logical, visual, and persistent model specification with support for automated simulation code generation for component-based and cellular automata models [1-4].
-This modeling engine is integrated with the DEVS-Suite simulator [5], which supports visual experimentation configuration and run-time data collection and observation.
+CoSMoS (Component-based System Modeling and Simulation) is a new integrated modeling and simulation environment for component-based and cellular automata models [3-6].
+Its modeling engine supports logical, visual, and persistent model specification with support for automated simulation code generation.
+It is integrated with the DEVS-Suite simulator [7-9], which supports visual experimentation configuration and run-time data collection and observation.
+The CoSMoS tool enables a simulationHessam S. Sarjoughian Arizona Center for Integrative Modeling & Simulation School of Computing, Informatics, and Decision Systems Engineering Arizona State University, Tempe, AZ, USA http://acims.asu.edu based system design process with support for model verification and simulation validation.

-TMS/DEVS 2015, April 12 - 15, 2015, Alexandria, VA, USA © 2015 Society for Modeling & Simulation International (SCS)

-Hessam S. Sarjoughian

-Arizona Center for Integrative Modeling &Simulation School of Computing, Informatics, and Decision Systems Engineering Arizona State University, Tempe, AZ, USA Email: Sarjoughian@asu.edu

-The CoSMoS tool enables a simulation-based system design process with support for structural model verification and using simulation validation.
 CoSMoS stores all models in relational databases.

 In DEVS, any component that contains other components is called a coupled model; non-container components are called atomic models.
-The DEVS formalism [6] includes the means to build hierarchical, modular models from components.
+The DEVS formalism includes the means to build hierarchical, modular models from components.
 A model's behavior is derived from the behavior of atomic models.
 Behavior of an atomic model is defined by autonomous or input-driven state-based transition functions, which are known as internal and external transition functions.